 Is the Pitbull Rottweiler Mix Illegal?

-In some communities, it is illegal to breed the Rottweiler-Pitbull mix.
+In some communities, it is illegal to breed the Rottweiler Pitbull mix.
 In others, it is unlawful for owners to sell off litters without proper certification.

 Why is it illegal?
 Authorities have grown concerned for a couple of reasons.
-First, these powerful dogs can be aggressive without proper training.
-Second, some people get this wonderful breed without fully understanding the training commitment.
+First, these powerful dogs can be aggressive without proper training and commitment to their well being by their owners.

 Proper Training of the Rottweiler Pitbull Mix

+Make training your Rottweiler Pitbull mix your first priority.
 When you begin training, you cannot let the puppy grab onto your figures with its mouth.
-I know it seems so cute when he does it, but when he’s older, his PSI (Pounds per Square Inch) could be anywhere from 235 to 330 PSI.
+I know it seems so cute when he does it, but when s/he older, his/her bite could be anywhere from 235 to 330 PSI (Pounds per Square Inch).

-If you can’t make the time to train your rottweiler Pitbull mix puppy, then you shouldn’t get the breed.
+If you can’t make the time to train your Rottweiler Pitbull mix puppy, then you shouldn’t get the breed.

-Socialize Your Pitweiler
+Socialization of Your Pitweiler

-The puppy must also learn good social behaviors.
-By being around people consistently, your puppy will learn that he/she is not the alpha but on the lowest rung of the hierarchy.
+The puppy must also learn good social behaviors, by being around people consistently.
+Your puppy will learn that he/she is not the alpha but on the lowest rung of the hierarchy.

 We’d love to hear from you!